Artificial intelligence

 **Enabled.** This controls whether the video stream from this camera is fed through the AI pipeline.
 If this is disabled, no AI events will be generated.

-Upload Video Clip.
-By default, the Edge Controller will upload 7 snapshot images (either side of the frame that triggered the event), and optionally a 30 second video (15 seconds either side of the event).
+**Upload Video Clip.** By default, the Edge Controller will upload 5 snapshot images (the event, plus two either side of the frame that triggered the event), and optionally a 30 second video (15 seconds either side of the event).

 This setting configures when the video clip gets uploaded: